bpbirch/traffic-light/README.md

 Writing code in this way allows us to decouple our application logic and database logic.
 Also, using dependency injection (particularly our injected unit of work) allows us to significantly reduce the size of our E2E tests in our test pyramid, because we can convert quite a few E2E tests to unit tests, by simply testing that the service layer is behaving well, while using an in-memory database.

-I understand that a lot of this code was out of scope for the project, but I believe that it provides a very good example of design patterns I use, and allows for extensibility, which was a requirement of the assignment.
-In terms of extensibility, I wanted to make sure that this code could be used as a web-based microservice in the future, but I also wanted to ensure that the code and CLI could be used for more than traffic lights.
-For instance, the CLI, and the TrafficLightHandler that is instantiated within the CLI's main function, could both be extended very easily to handle non-standard traffic lights.

 ## Installation
 NOTE: All of the following commands should be run from the root of the project!

-This application was written as a poetry project, but users can also use pip for isntallation.
+This application was written as a poetry project, but users can also use pip for installation.
 For either approach, you should have virtualenv installed on your machine.
 Follow steps below to install dependencies.

 ### create your virtual environment
 From the root of the project, first create a virtual environment: